 After awhile, I burned out and had to reexamine my life.
 This led me to horticulture school where I fell in love with the beauty (and silence) of plants.
-I earned my certificate in ornamental horticulture and became a Master Pruner.
+Meanwhile, my husband was diagnosed with Stage 4 cancer and our lives turned upside down.
+Thankfully, after about 14 months of treatment and two surgeries, he recovered.
+Somehow during that time I earned my certificate in ornamental horticulture.
 I opened a small gardening business and helped clients transform and maintain their yards.
+Later, I became a Master Pruner.
 In my spare time, I wrote articles and reviews about gardening.
 I went to Goddard College and earned an MFA.